svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 The first phase of the Svandis Ecosystem is curating the highest quality and most up to date cryptocurrency information in the world.
 This task has a big dependence on the internal Svandis team to act as a trusted organization while advancements in technology and community building allow us to move from centralized solutions towards the decentralized.

-The second phase will be delivering more control to the Research Community by giving ownership of the Svandis Ecosystem smart contracts to a Decentralized Autonomous ogranization (DAO).
+The second phase will be delivering more control to the Research Community by transferring ownership of the Svandis Ecosystem smart contracts to a Decentralized Autonomous ogranization (DAO) smart contract.
 In this manner, Svandis is dedicated to creating a decentralized solution that one day will be able to sustain its own growth and cultivation autonomously.

 # Conclusion